Soro82/book-horse-riding-lesson/README.md

 #### Epic: User Registration

-* Set up account with a username, email and password
+* Set up an account with a username, email and password
 * Enter my age and height when registering
 * See a message stating that I am logged in
 * Have a logout button visible
-* See a confirmation message when i logout
+* See a confirmation message when I logout

 #### Epic: Book a Lesson